Running Against the Wind

 Our dahabeya, Aida, showing off her sails

 As Jim noted, we are now on our dahabeya, cruising the Nile.
 It’s not exactly the way Cleopatra and the Pharoahs traveled, but it’s closer than the large ships that ply the River one after the other.
-According to our tour guide, almost 400 of these ships go between Aswan and Luxor daily.
+According to our tour guide, almost 400 of those large ships, pictured below, go between Aswan and Luxor daily.

 Just six of the many large boats cruising the Nile.